wanderingbonzi/minecraft-performance-guide/README.md

     **For AMD gpus and integrated graphics, I recommend you [follow this tutorial](https://www.youtube.com/watch?v=eZaJ2WHJsTs)**

 * Make sure to use the `high performance` power plan!
-To change it, go into windows search and type "control panel" then select "view by: large icons" in the top right corner, then click on "power options".
-You should [see this](https://imgur.com/a/y89c51r), then change the plan to "high performance" and you're done!
-It uses more power, but it gives better performance. (notably enabling turbo boost) If you don't see it by chance, click on "show additional plans" and it should show up.
+To change it, go into windows search and type "control panel" then select `view by: large icons` in the top right corner, then click on `power options`.
+You should [see this](https://imgur.com/a/y89c51r), then change the plan to `high performance` and you're done!
+It uses more power, but it gives better performance. (notably enabling turbo boost) If you don't see it by chance, click on `show additional plans` and it should show up.

 If you're on a laptop and use the high performance power plan, don't unplug it.
 Running anything on battery life is misery and it would drain quickly anyway.